egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Execuse the ripped-off slogan: my domain, my choice;
 it should be possible to deploy DNSSEC throughout the enteprise, small-medium businesses and home labs.
-But this is not happening ... for private TLD ... yet.
+But this is not happening ... for private LAN/TLD ... yet.

 The idea of continual extension of DNSSEC below your owned `mydomain.tld` is already technically practical, and it is in fact commonly deployed.